 Isn’t my antivirus enough?

 Unfortunately, there are malicious hackers among us.
 It is vital that you protect your business and your clients.
 One significant attack could be enough to push your business under.
-The good news is that you can protect yourself.
+The good news is that you can get protection from Guardian Cyber Security.

 What is Guardian?